-The staff of Marin Oaks welcomes you to our alternative form of education.
-Marin Oaks is accredited through Western Association of Schools and Colleges (WASC) and in July of 2017 received the highest honors of a six-year clear accreditation, expiring this spring.
-We will need student, family, and community support as we prepare this year for a WASC visit.
-Marin Oaks has been selected as a Model Continuation School for the state of California twice.
-It is our pleasure to provide educational alternatives to help you fulfill your high school graduation requirements and earn a high school diploma.
-Our program is designed to not only assist you in earning a high school diploma, but also to provide you an opportunity for personal growth, and to encourage the development of vocational skills as well as necessary academic skills to help assist students find success in post-secondary education.
+Welcome to Marin Oaks High School, where we provide an alternative form of education to help you achieve your high school goals.
+We are proud to be accredited by the Western Association of Schools and Colleges (WASC), receiving the highest honors with a six-year accreditation in June 2023.
+Marin Oaks has been recognized twice as a Model Continuation School for the state of California.

+At Marin Oaks, we offer educational alternatives that not only fulfill your high school graduation requirements and earn you a diploma, but also foster personal growth and encourage the development of vocational and academic skills needed for success in post-secondary education.

-Our small school environment, friendly and caring staff, shortened day, non-competitive grading, and emphasis on quality rather than quantity of work will allow you to succeed.
+Our school environment is small and supportive, with a friendly and caring staff dedicated to your progress.
+We have a shortened day, non-competitive grading system, and prioritize the quality of your work over its quantity, all to ensure your success.